Do Your Part to Protect Hutchins Lake

 Lake Friendly Landscaping

 The Michigan Natural Shoreline Partnership states that natural vegetation helps keep a lake healthy by protecting the shoreline from erosion, providing homes, food, and refuge for fish and wildlife, and filtering pollutants from runoff.
+Learn more about lake friendly landscaping tips that add beauty to your property and protect the health of Hutchins Lake.

 Do Your Part.
-Be SepticSmart.
+Be SepticSmart!

 Get Your Permits